FrankStain/QuadTreeSample/readme.md

 bounds and shape will be re-indexed.
 Once the shape goes out of indexing bounds, entire tree is reset and the indexing bounds is recalculated.

-Internally each shape describes four points of type `Demo::QuadTree::Acquire::Point` according to the number of corners of the shape bounds.
-Each point refers back to a shape.
-It allows to refer to shape from point.
-Only points of shapes are indexed in the tree.
-It makes possible to uniquely determine the quadrant where the point is placed.
-In this case only one strategy may be used - indexing in the leaves of the tree.
+The `Demo::Spatial::Internal::IndexTree` class implements an index tree.
+The functionality of this class is used by a quadtree.
+The `IndexTree` itself only controls the consistency of the tree, not the consistency of the data indexed.
+Reseting, rebuilding, and defining the index bounds should be done by user - i.e. `QuadTree`.

-All points of all shapes are stored in the intermediate table of tree.
-It allows to work only with points of owned shapes.
+Inside the `IndexTree` all shapes are stored in an intermediate table.
+This allows to quickly rebuild the index on demand.

 On the search request, the index tree is being built.
-At this moment all known points are indexed.
+At this moment all known shapes are indexed.
 After the tree is built, for each new shape is owned inside of indexing bounds, the tree remains built and only points of new shape are indexed.
 After the tree is built, each time the shape is not owned more, only points of such shape removed from indexing safely, the tree remains built.